-Because different UI frameworks have different threading models, Map enforces some rules to help ensure that things are done
+Because different UI frameworks have different threading models, the Map enforces some rules to help make sure that things

-Many UI frameworks are entirely single threaded: interacting with graphical components and rendering them happen on the same thread.
-If your framework falls in this category, things are easy: all interaction with Map and its renderer must be done on that thread.
+Many UI frameworks are entirely single-threaded: interacting with graphical components and rendering them happen on the same thread.
+If your framework falls into this category, all interaction with the Map and its renderer must happen on that thread.

 Some frameworks, however, separate component interaction from component rendering.
 An example is Qt Quick with the threaded render loop enabled.
-In these frameworks, it is important to do things on the appropriate thread.
+In these frameworks, it’s important to do things on the appropriate thread.

-When component interaction and component rendering happen on different threads, we use the following designations:
+When component interaction and component rendering happen on distinct threads, we use these designations:

 - UI thread

-This is the thread on which you interact with the GUI components: handling input events, modifying component state and so on.
+The thread you use to interact with the GUI components, handling input events, or modifying component state, for example.

 - Render thread

-This is the thread on which GUI components get rendered: state from the component is read or copied when it is safe to do so and the actual rendering happens in parallel with input event handling.
+The thread that renders GUI components: it reads or copies the state from the component when it’s safe to do so.
+The actual rendering happens in parallel with input event handling.

-For frameworks that do not make this distinction, both names refer to the single thread used by the framework.
+For frameworks that don’t make this distinction, both names refer to the single thread used by the framework.

-Calling this function, as well as any of the renderer’s functions, must be done on the render thread.
+You must call this function, and any of the renderer’s functions, on the render thread.

-It is impossible to explicitly communicate which threads are the UI and render threads, so Map implicitly detects them.
+It’s impossible to explicitly communicate which threads are the UI and render threads, so the Map implicitly detects them.

-The thread on which the Map object is created is assumed to be the UI thread, while the thread on which the first call to
+It assumes that the thread on which the Map object is created is the UI thread, and that the thread with the first call to

-Any subsequent function calls verify that they are done on the expected thread.
+Any later function calls verify that they’re happening on the expected thread.

-Most of the functions on Map are synchronous.
+Most functions on the Map are synchronous.
 The effect or result is produced immediately in the current thread.
-All these functions can be called safely even if there is no renderer yet.
-This makes it easy to set up the Map as required (size, layers and such) without having to worry about threads just yet.
+You can call all these functions safely even if there is no renderer yet.
+This makes it easy to set up the Map as required, its size and layers for example, without having to worry about threads yet.

 Some functions on Map are asynchronous.
-These functions compute their result on a different thread (usually, the render thread) and provide that result through a callback passed to the function.
-The callback is always invoked on the UI thread, allowing you to use the result for updating the application state.
+These functions compute their result on a different thread, the render thread typically.
+Then, they provide that result through a callback passed to the function.
+The callback is always invoked on the UI thread, so that you can use the result to update the application state.

-For this to work, first the renderer needs to be invoked on the render thread, so the necessary computations can be performed, and then the Map needs to be invoked on the UI thread so that any callbacks can be called with the result.
-Usually, this just means that the UI framework’s event loop needs to be doing its job.
+For this to work, you must first invoke the renderer on the render thread, so that the necessary computations can be performed.
+Then, you must invoke the Map on the UI thread, so that any callbacks can be called with the result.
+Usually, this just means that the UI framework’s event loop needs to do its job.